What is the Guarantee of Origin?

 The scheme supports the Australian Government’s Future Made in Australia plan to encourage investment in low-carbon products and renewable electricity.

-The GO Scheme will give Australian producers the opportunity to meet growing domestic and international demand for verified low-emissions products and renewable electricity.
+The GO Scheme gives Australian producers the opportunity to meet growing domestic and international demand for verified low-emissions products and renewable electricity.

 Renewable Electricity Guarantee of Origin